 “This moment is a critical moment for central administration to rethink how they are using their power and to rethink what faculty governance really looks like,” Kelow-Bennett said.
 “What we need are the flexibility and the support to be able to make the decisions that we need to make in order for everyone to navigate this pandemic.”

-Daily Staff Reporters Justin O’Beirne and Evan DeLorenzo can be reached at firstname.lastname@example.org and email@example.com.
+Daily Staff Reporters Evan DeLorenzo and Justin O’Beirne can be reached at email@example.com and firstname.lastname@example.org, respectively.